Voting Districts and District Representatives

 What are the responsibilities of MTDC District Reps?

-Here are some activities that are typically expected of district reps.
-It would be an unusual person who would do everything on this list.
-People differ in what they are comfortable emphasizing and in what they have time for.
+Here are some typical activities of district reps.
+People differ in what they emphasize and in

-2. Actively support Democratic candidates in Morris Township, Morris County, and
+2. Actively supporting Democratic candidates

-• Contacting voters (door to door canvassing; phone banking, postcard writing, etc.)
+ Contacting voters (door to door canvassing; phone banking, postcard writing, etc.)

-• Ensuring that people in the district are registered to vote, particularly young people
+ Ensuring that people in the district are registered to vote, particularly young people

 and new residents

-• Researching issues to be used in campaigns
+ Researching issues to be used in campaigns

-• Designing websites or mailers
+ Designing websites or mailers

-• Making financial contributions to candidates, and to MTDC and MCDC
+ Making financial contributions to candidates, and to MTDC and MCDC

-4. Help build the party
+4. Helping build the party

-• Participate in MTDC’s monthly meeting
+ Participate in MTDC’s monthly meetings

-• Volunteer and support MTDC in reaching new residents
+ Volunteer and support MTDC in reaching new residents

-• Recruit new members to MTDC
+ Recruit new members to MTDC

-• Identify and promote potential candidates for local office (or volunteer to run
+ Identify and promote potential candidates for local office (or volunteer to run

 yourself!)